blacklight/platypush/README.md

 Shell interface
 ---------------

-`runbullet` installs `pusher`, a command-line tool to send PushBullet messages to the connected devices in the format used by runbullet.
+`platypush` installs `pusher`, a command-line tool to send PushBullet messages to the connected devices in the format used by platypush.

 Some examples: